pabloduran016/TOBEDONE/README.md

 }
 ````
 By default, the app while look for a file named `account.tobedone.json` in the current directory.
 You can
-specify a custom file using the `-c` flag.
+specify a custom file using the `-acc` flag.
+For the `config.tobedone.json` file ot be used, you have to add the `--config` flag
 You can get your API token in the Todoist app in Settings -> Integrations.